arburk/open-x-day-code-ql/README.md

 - Approach works from technical perspective
 - There are some tradeoffs compared to usage in Github, mainly the user experience
   - Performance (i.e., execution time)
-    - Can be optimized by using preconfigured container
+    - Can be optimized by using preconfigured container using precompiled queries
     - Reduce execution by time focusing on steps 3. to 5.

   - Identification of issues